paulhibbitts/docsify-this-multilanguage-site/README.md

 To add or change languages supported, each language requires the following:
 * Default language Markdown files within the `docs` folder
 * Each possible language supported has a subfolder within the  `docs` folder
-* If an `images` folder is used, the for each language supported the same (localized) images need to be present
+* If an `images` folder is used, then for each language supported the same (localized) images need to be present
 * The Docsify custom sidebar and navbar for each language need to be updated to point to the appropriate Markdown files for that language

 Docsify-This Examples